Political repression in the Soviet Union: Collectivization

 Collectivization in the Soviet Union was a policy, pursued between 1928 and 1933, to consolidate individual land and labour into collective farms (колхо́з, kolkhoz, plural kolkhozy).
 The Soviet leaders were confident that the replacement of individual peasant farms by kolkhozy would immediately increase food supplies for the urban population, the supply of raw materials for processing industry, and agricultural exports generally.
 Collectivization was thus regarded as the solution to the crisis in agricultural distribution (mainly in grain deliveries) that had developed since 1927 and was becoming more acute as the Soviet Union pressed ahead with its ambitious industrialization program.
 As the peasantry, with the exception of the poorest part, resisted the collectivization policy, the Soviet government resorted to harsh measures to force the farmers to collectivize.
-In his conversation with Winston Churchill Stalin gave his estimate of the number of "kulaks" who were repressed for resisting Soviet collectivization as 10 million, including those forcibly deported.
+In his conversation with Winston Churchill, Joseph Stalin gave his estimate of the number of "kulaks" who were repressed for resisting Soviet collectivization as 10 million, including those forcibly deported.
 Recent historians have estimated the death toll in the range of six to 13 million.

+Repressions against the Esperantists

+The Esperanto language, previously popular in the USSR, was banned from use during the Stalin's era.
+The last Soviet speakers of this language who lived before World War II were shot or sent to Gulag camps during the Great Purge.
+During the De-Stalinization era in 1960, the goal was set to revive the Esperanto movement, but it didnt gain widespread popularity, since almost everyone who worked with this language was killed for political reasons and on charges of espionage, and then rehabilitated posthumously due to the lack of evidence of a crime.

 Great Purge

-The Great Purge (Большой террор, transliterated Bolshaya chistka) was a series of campaigns of political repression and persecution in the Soviet Union orchestrated by Joseph Stalin in 1937–1938.
+The Great Purge (Большой террор, transliterated Bolshoy terror, The Great Terror) was a series of campaigns of political repression and persecution in the Soviet Union orchestrated by Joseph Stalin in 1937–1938.
 It involved the purge of the Communist Party of the Soviet Union, repression of peasants, deportations of ethnic minorities, and the persecution of unaffiliated persons, characterized by widespread police surveillance, widespread suspicion of "saboteurs", imprisonment, and killings.
-Estimates of the number of deaths associated with the Great Purge run from the official figure of 681,692 to nearly 1 million.
+Estimates of the number of deaths associated with the Great Purge run from the official figure of 681,692 to nearly 1,2 million.